rkiel/npm-power-config/README.md

 ### The `type` field

 The `type` field defines how the user input will be stored.
-The value can be one of: `string`, `integer`, or `boolean`.
+The value can be one of: `string`, `integer`, `boolean`, `arrayOfString`, or `arrayOfInteger`.
 This is an optional field and will default to `string`.
+For array types, use a comma to enter multiple values.

 `vim examples/yaml/type.yml`